rotaryden/jassino/README.md

     var nm = new custom_ns.Nightmarer("Lissa", "Pie")

-    ste(nm.test(), "Hey!, Okay, Lissa DREAMS ABOUT Pie", "test to not go into infinite recursion!")
+    strictEqual(nm.test(), "Hey!, Okay, Lissa DREAMS ABOUT Pie", "test to not go into infinite recursion!")
  })
  ```